kiorky/croniter/README.rst

 Make a new release
 ====================
-We use zest.fullreleaser, a great releaser infrastructure.
+We use zest.fullreleaser, a great release infrastructure.

-Do and follow the instructions
+Do and follow these instructions
 ::

     bin/fullrelease